reid-a/hpc-carpentry.org/_posts/2020/05/2020-05-2019-reports-and-carpentries-reports-page.md

 Our Financial Reports are created in the interest of transparency, and to help communicate information on financial planning, and sustainability in The Carpentries more broadly with our global community.
 In the 2019 Financial Report, you will learn that our Membership Program, Workshops and Instructor Training are three key sources of income for The Carpentries, among others.
 You will also find information on our programmatic expenditure and income, new grant funding and community sponsorship, and a summary of our financial position for 2020.

-A big thank you to Talisha Sutton-Kennedy for her extensive work on this 2019 Financial Report!
+A big thank you to Talisha Sutton-Kennedy and the Executive Council Treasurer, Juan Steyn, for their extensive work on this 2019 Financial Report!

 ### Central Archive for Carpentries Reports